Infinite geodesics, competition interfaces and the second class particle in the scaling limit: Competition interfaces

 \subsection{Example: bisector between two points}

 Consider interfaces for the initial condition consisting of two narrow wedges:

-Its competition function has been studied in \cite{BasGH} and called the Airy difference profile.
-The finite interfaces are $I^{\pm}_p(t)$ for $p \in (-1,1)$, which are the same for every $p$.
+This initial condition and its competition function has been studied in \cite{BasGH}.
+The finite interfaces are $I^{\pm}_p(t)$ for $p \in (-1,1)$, and they are the same for every $p$.
 This interface is uniquely defined: $I^{-}_0(t) = I^{+}_0(t)$ for every $t$.
 Indeed, the zero set of the function $x \to d_0(x,t)$ is a non-empty interval by Propositions \ref{prop:mono} and \ref{prop:intfinite}.
 Any point in the zero set can not be a UGP as it must have geodesics ending at both $-1$ and $1$.
 Since the initial condition satisfies the UGC, the zero set is countable and so it must be a singleton.

 The unique interface $I(t) = I^{+}_0(t)$ consists of points in $\Hp$ that are $\La$-equidistant from $(-1,0)$ and $(1,0)$.
 It begins at the origin: $\lim_{t \to 0} I(t) = 0$.
 To see this note that